Harder/Sunwest Management Inc. – Bankruptcy and SEC Litigation

 In this complex representation, Ball Janik took the lead in coordinating the litigation efforts of several national and regional firms representing various banks and financial institutions.
 Ball Janik was also lead trial counsel in both the Bankruptcy Court and in the Federal Court in several key contested matters.

-The Ball Janik team included Richard J. Stone (lead trial attorney and litigation partner), David W. Criswell (debtor/creditor and litigation partner), Brad T. Summers (debtor/creditor and litigation partner), Bruce H. Cahn (litigation partner), and Matthew Lauritsen (debtor/creditor associate).
+The Ball Janik team included Richard J. Stone (lead trial attorney and litigation partner), David W. Criswell (debtor/creditor and litigation partner), Brad T. Summers (debtor/creditor and litigation partner), and Bruce H. Cahn (litigation partner).